-In case if you want to keep only particular parts of your audio track, you need to trim it.
+In case if you want to keep only particular parts of your audio file, you need to trim it.
 Click ‘Trim’ and adjust the starting and ending points of your audio track.
-You may also trim by audio frames or set start/end points in the small menu below your track.
+You may also trim by audio frames or set start/endpoints in the small menu below your track.

 If you want your sound to play slower or faster, click ‘Speed’ and adjust the position.
 Keep in mind, that ‘1’ stands for the original speed of your audio file.
 Thus, making the speed less than ‘1’ slowdowns the sound, while making it more than ‘1’, speeds it up.

 How to Duplicate Audio Track in Your Video

 If you’re happy with your audio track and want to copy it, click ‘Duplicate’ and you’ll see a new, exactly the same audio track, created.

 How to Add Fade-in/out an Audio in Your Video

 In case if you want to make a smooth entrance or exit of the sound in your video, Fade in/out feature is what you need.
 Bear in mind, that you can apply fade in/out only to the audio overlay added to your video in Animotica.

 To do so, simply click on the audio file you added to the video as overlay, select Volume and set up the duration of audio fade.

 Confused?
 Here is a complete guide on how to fade sound in your video.